gridlocdev/v/doc/docs.md

 ## Global Variables

-By default V does not allow global variables.
+By default, V does not allow global variables.
 However, in low level applications they have their place so their usage can be enabled with the compiler flag `-enable-globals`.
 Declarations of global variables must be surrounded with a `__global ( ... )`
 specification &ndash; as in the example [above](#atomics).